guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 ### Sampling the animation forward

 The following diagrams show "hot" keys, the one that are accessed during sampling.
-These keys are decompressed and stored in the `ozz::animation::SamplingCache` in a SoA format suited for interpolation computations.
-The cache stores 2 keyframes per track, as they are required for interpolation when sampling-time is between 2 keyframes.
+These keys are decompressed and stored in the `ozz::animation::SamplingJob::Context` in a SoA format suited for interpolation computations.
+The cache stores the current keyframe index per track.

 - To sample at time = 0, the sampling algorithm goes through the 8 first keys and finds all the keys needed.
-The `SamplingCache` also stores the sampling-cursor (the red arrow) at key 8, to be able to start again from there if sampling-time is moved further.
+The `SamplingJob::Context` also stores the sampling-cursor (the red arrow) at key 8, to be able to start again from there if sampling-time is moved further.

 <img src="{{site.baseurl}}/images/documentation/animation-tracks-t0.png" class="w3-image">